clojure/build.poms/README.md

 The pom.xml file of this project defines a common configuration baseline for libraries contributed to Clojure, including:

-* Parent POM: org.sonatype.oss:oss-parent
-  * enables automated releases to the Sonatype open-source Maven repository, and then to the Maven central repository
 * Build properties
   * `clojure.version` defined to be the most recent release of Clojure
     * This may be an alpha or beta release